-A UART transmission is initiated when the USART Receive/Transmit Data Buffer,

-UXDBUF register is written.
-The byte is transmitted on TXDx output pin.
-The UXDBUF register is double-buffered.
+A UART transmission is initiated when the USART Receive/Transmit Data Buffer, UxDBUF register is written.
+The byte is transmitted on the TXDx output pin.
+The UxDBUF register is double-buffered.

-The UxCSR.ACTIVE bit goes high when the byte transmission starts and low when it ends.
-When byte transmission ends the UxCSR.TX_BYTE bit is set.
-An interrupt request is generated when the UxDBUF register is ready to accept new transmit data.
-This happens immediately after the transmission has been started, hence a new data byte value can be loaded into the data buffer while the byte is being transmitted.
+The Uxcsr.Active bit goes high when the byte transmission starts and low when it ends.
+When byte transmission ends the Uxcsr.Tx_byte bit is set.
+An interrupt request is generated when the Uxdbuf register is ready to accept new transmit data.
+This happens immediately after the transmission has been started, hence a new data byte value can be loaded into the data buffer while a byte is being transmitted.